Altinn/altinn-studio-docs/content/app/development/logic/dynamic/_index.en.md

 {{% /notice%}}

 {{%notice warning%}}
-**NOTICE**: in order to support dynamics in older browsers the code defined in `RuleHandler.js` must be written in the version of ECMA-script as the given browser supports.
+MERK: in order to support dynamics in older browsers the code defined in `RuleHandler.js` must be written in the version of ECMA-script as the given browser supports.
 For IE11 this is ECMA-script 5.
-{%/notice%}}
+{{% /notice%}}

 ## Add or edit functions for dynamics